-The National Leadership Development Conference for Supply Chain Executives (NLDC) is a not-for-profit, invitational conference for 100 senior level supply chain executives and their selected team members.
+The National Leadership Development Conference for Supply Chain Executives (NLDC) is a not-for-profit, invitational conference for a limited number of senior level supply chain executives and their selected team members.

-Founded and produced by Peach State Integrated Technologies, the conference is held annually during April in Atlanta, Georgia.
+Founded and produced by Peach State Integrated Technologies, the conference is held in Atlanta, Georgia.
 The agenda for the conference runs from Monday through Wednesday and includes a golf outing, strategic planning workshop, facility tour, keynote and session speakers, panel discussions, networking events, and private team building opportunities.

 The NLDC Executive Staff and NLDC Board of Advisors are committed to creating a collegial, transparent environment where supply chain executives and their selected team members can: